Azure/caf-terraform-landingzones/documentation/code_architecture/how_to_code_a_landingzone.md

 }
 ```

-My code is functional, but a bit flat, I will now regroup it's features and my criteria will be the reusability of the components: a core network plus a VPN transit together should be a common pattern - so lets put it together and try to have a blueprint.

-My directory structure looks like this:
+My code is functional, but a bit flat, I will now regroup it's features and my criteria will be the reusability of the components: a core network plus a VPN transit together should be a common pattern - so lets put it together and try to have a local module.
+In the end I have a structure  like this:

 ```
 landingzone_secure_vnet_dmz